puppetlabs-toy-chest/puppetlabs-aws/README.md

 but cannot be created by Puppet.

 #####`name`
-*Required* The name of the parameter group.
+The name of the parameter group.

 #####`region`
-*Required* The region in which to launch the parameter group.
+The region in the parameter group is present.
 For valid values, see [AWS Regions](http://docs.aws.amazon.com/general/latest/gr/rande.html#ec2_region).

 #####`description`
-A description of the parameter group.
+The description of the parameter group.
 Should be a string.

 #####`family`
 The name of the database family with which the parameter group is